rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Body and Mind

+We do not understand what angelic bodies are or how they work, but we know they have form and location (known to God).
+We also know they are beings of intellect and exist in their assigned intellectual places (on earth or in heaven).

 Importantly, angels are not corporeal beings existing within time and space as humans understand.
-They can appear to those whom God wills, and in different forms, including a human form.
+They can appear to those whom God wills, and in different forms, including in human form.
 They are purely spiritual, and in reference to humans do not have corporeal bodies.
 But in reference to God they are embodied.
-As created beings they exist within creation (for God created the heavens and the earth).
+As created beings they exist solely within creation (for God created the heavens and the earth).

 As both tradition and scripture can attest, angels are circumscribed -- if an angel is in heaven it is not on earth, and if it is sent to earth it is not in heaven.
 And despite their ability to extend anywhere in space (not confined by doors, locks and seals), they cannot be in two difference places simultaneously.

-We do not understand what angelic bodies are or how they work, but we know they have form and location (known to God).
-We also know they are beings of intellect and exist in their assigned intellectual places (on earth or in heaven).

 ### Free Will